1. What’s your story? Where are you from?

 Time will tell and I’m pretty open to it.
 I’m not the planning type.
-But I have this vague wish of a house with a big garden and a workshops for several cool artists.
+But I have this vague wish of a house with a big garden and workshops for several cool artists.
 Like a hippie commune for artists.
-So whatever happens I hope I’m still happy with what I’m doing.
+So, whatever happens, I hope I’m still happy with what I’m doing.

 10. What do you hope to achieve with your art?

 I want to tell stories and try to provide a different view for the people who look at my art.
 For me personally, it is about making progress in what I do and no standstill of development.